 The pipeline project was awarded to Global Underground for an approximate project cost of $2.95 million.
 The project involves a combination of horizontal directionally drilled pipe under major roadways and drainage crossings, a bored crossing under the railroad, and also open-cut trenched installation.

 Castle Rock Water identifies water distribution pipe and appurtenances for rehabilitation based on a history of leaks, increased annual maintenance, age, and condition.
 Hydraulic modeling and fire flow testing sometimes determines when a pipe should be replaced with a larger-size pipe to deliver more flow.
 Pipeline repairs always involve open-cut trench work in the streets, so residents should be aware and obey any posted traffic signs.

 With water system repairs, the water system must be shut down to relieve pressure and make the work area safe.
 Castle Rock Water will provide notice for planned shutdowns, and complete repairs as quickly as possible.

 PRV Improvements Project

 The PRV Improvements Project is the replacement of pressure regulating valves (PRV) to ensure consistent water pressure throughout the water distribution system.
-Two projects to replace existing PRV vaults are planned before year-end 2019: the Oakwood PRV located near the intersection of Mountain View Drive and Oakwood Drive and the Mt.
+Two projects to replace existing PRV vaults were completed in 2019: the Oakwood PRV located near the intersection of Mountain View Drive and Oakwood Drive and the Mt.
 Royal PRV located near the intersection of Mt.
 Royal Drive and Plum Creek Boulevard.
 Both PRV vaults were constructed in the late 1980’s and are not constructed per current Town standards.
-This project also includes the installation of a new check valve near the intersection of Mt.
+This project also included the installation of a new check valve near the intersection of Mt.
 Royal Drive and W. Prestwick Way.